Table of Contents

-National Defence Academy (NDA) in India
+- History of the National Defence Academy (NDA), India

 The National Defence Academy (NDA) is a prestigious military institution in India that trains young men to become officers in the Indian Armed Forces.
 It is the first tri-service academy in the world, where cadets from the Army, Navy and Air Force train together before they go on to their respective service academies.
 The NDA is located in Khadakwasla, near Pune, Maharashtra, and covers an area of about 7,000 acres.
 The motto of the NDA is “Service Before Self,” and its alumni have distinguished themselves in various fields, both military and civilian.